Thinking of Going Back to College? Read This (Part 1)

 Cathy: I attended an info session for adult students, which I definitely recommend.
 I got to meet the advisers for adult students, and that made me feel like I could go.
 So I applied right after that and was accepted.

-We'll stop here for now, and return to this conversation in our part #2 blog, where we'll touch on the admissions and financial aid processes, some additional affordability tips, and other useful observations from the world of adult students.
-Keep an eye on this space for our next post!
+We'll stop here for now, and return to this conversation in our part 2 blog, where we'll touch on the admissions and financial aid processes, some additional affordability tips, and other useful observations from the world of adult students.
+Make sure to read Part 2 and Part 3 in this series!